 About the Degree

-Utah State University’s Cinical Doctorate of Audiology (AuD) program is a four-year, 90 semester credit hour post-baccalaureate degree, and is part of the Western Regional Graduate Exchange program (WRGP).
+Utah State University’s Clinical Doctorate of Audiology (AuD) program is a four-year, 90 semester credit hour post-baccalaureate degree, and is part of the Western Regional Graduate Exchange program (WRGP).
 The AuD has a required preliminary exam, comprehensive exam, and clinical research project.

 Students pursuing a doctoral degree in audiology can have a wide variety of backgrounds including but not limited to bachelor’s degrees in